 While Americans may drink a lot of coffee, they don’t grow very much of it.
 The only two states that actually produce coffee are California and Hawaii.
 This mainly has to do with the climate of most of the US.
 Coffee plants grow best at high altitudes with well-defined rainy and dry seasons.

 #13 – In colonial America, drinking coffee was a political action.

 In the days when America was still ruled by Britain, one of the big political issues of the day was taxes (no surprise there).
-One commodity taxation that American were especially not impressed with tea.
+One commodity taxation that Americans were especially not impressed with was tea.
 So, in order to protest the tax on tea, many Americans switched to drinking coffee.

 #14 – Beethoven was a great composer as well as a coffee snob.

 Ludwig van Beethoven is well known for all of the beautiful music that he composed.
 But one lesser known fact about Beethoven was that he was a real, honest-to-goodness coffee snob.
 He developed a coffee recipe which involved always counting out exactly 60 coffee beans, and sometimes recounting to make sure that the right amount was always there.

 #15 – Coffee is the second largest commodity product behind only oil.